terminator69851/Learning-React/Monsters Rolodex/README.md

 ## Monsters-rolodex-complete

-The completed version of our monsters rolodex project!
+The completed version of my monsters rolodex project!